 Teradaya: Feel the Presence of Samurai Sakamoto Ryoma

-This is a famous historical site known for events including the Teradaya Incident caused by pro-imperial loyalists from Satusma, and the Attack on Sakamoto Ryoma by the Fushimi magistrate.
-The inn was burned down during in 1868 but was rebuilt in its original design during the Meiji period.
+This famous historic site is known for events, including the Teradaya Incident caused by pro-imperial loyalists from Satsuma and the Attack on Sakamoto Ryoma by the Fushimi magistrate.
+The inn was burned down in 1868 but was rebuilt in its original design during the Meiji period.

-There is much information and many exhibits concerning the warriors of the Bakumatsu period.
-Please walk where heroes of Japan made history during a chaotic era.
+There is much information and many exhibits concerning the warriors of the Bakumatsu period - and you can literally walk in the same footsteps as these heroes of Japan who made history during a chaotic era.

 - Address 263 Minamihama-cho, Fushimi-ku, Kyoto-shi, Kyoto-fu